transformatek/docker-usecases/odoo-on-docker.md

-# Setting up Geoserver on docker
+# Setting up Odoo on docker

 This use case illustrate how to deploy odoo when building a webmapping application using microservices architecture based on docker container technology.